IncPlusPlus/csgo-demo-helper/README.md

 ## Installation

-This tool should work on any OS that CS:GO runs on.
+This tool is only guaranteed to work on Windows so far (it looks for csgo._exe_).
 Installation is **_just three steps_**, but you will need to have a teensy bit of rudimentary knowledge on how to get around the command-line on your OS.

 1. Ensure Node.js and npm are installed by making sure a valid version number comes back by running `node -v` and `npm -v`.
 Most installs of Node.js come with npm.
 Installing npm is not covered by this guide.
 If your install of